Discover the best RV rental in Palmer, AK!

 Palmer is a relatively young town, having been incorporated in 1951, although the area had been frequented by Russian traders as early as 1741.
-It’s home to Corey Cogdell, who won bronze medals for trap shooting in the 2008 and 2016 Olympics.
+It has a racial mix of African-American, European, Asian, Hispanic and aboriginal cultures.
+It is also home to Corey Cogdell, who won bronze medals for trap shooting in the 2008 and 2016 Olympics.

-Forty miles to the south, Anchorage is the nearest large city to Palmer.
-Palmer is also ground zero for the Alaska State Fair.
-The fair is held annually in late August, but the Alaska State Fairgrounds are open year round and home to many local events.
+Forty-three miles to the south, Anchorage is the nearest large city to Palmer.
+Palmer is also ground zero for the Alaska State Fair, whose grounds are located about two miles to the south.
+The Alaska State Fair runs annually in late August, but the Alaska State Fairgrounds are open all year round and home to many local events.

-A nearby hiking destination is Hatcher Pass, about 20 miles north of Palmer in the Talkeetna Mountains.
+A favorite hiking destination is Hatcher Pass, 22 miles north of Palmer in the Talkeetna Mountains.
 Hatcher Pass is also a popular tourist destination in the summer, where the National Outdoor Leadership School offers courses in wilderness education.
 Later in the year, the pass is a great venue for skiing, snowboarding and snowmobiling.
-When you rent a motorhome in Palmer, you can park your accommodation at Hatcher Pass while enjoying both the wild outdoors and the creature comforts of home.
+Renting a motorhome in Palmer means you can park your accommodation at Hatcher Pass while enjoying both the wild outdoors and the creature comforts of home.

-Book an RV in Palmer and one of the first stops should be at the Visitor Information Center, which has maps of local historical places and stocks guidebooks that provide more in-depth information.
+When you book an RV in Palmer, stop by the Visitor Information Center, which has maps of local historical places and stocks guidebooks that provide more in-depth information.
 The center is also home to the Palmer Museum of History and Art, and hires a full-time gardener in the summer to manage the city's public gardens.
 Palmer isn't a big city but it does have two acres of these gardens, which host 600 varieties of locally raised plants.
-A few blocks from the center, visitors will want to see the Church of a Thousand Trees (a Presbyterian church), which was built in 1936-37 and is one of 17 structures that are a part of the National Register's Matanuska Colony Historic District.
+A few blocks from the center, visitors will want to see the Church of a Thousand Trees, which was built in 1936-37 and is one of 17 structures that are a part of the National Register's Matanuska Colony Historic District.